liampshaw/mobile-gene-regions/README.md

 ### Test

-You can test whether it's working with data in the `test_data` directory, running the following command from within the cloned repository:
+You can test whether it's working with data in the `test_data` directory (33 sequences containing GES-1 variants), running the following command from within the cloned repository:

 ```
 python analyze-flanking-regions.py \